GoogleCloudPlatform/community/tutorials/python-vision-quickstart.md

 Before your project can use a service like the Vision API, you must enable the API for the project.

-Click the following to enable the API:
+Use the following to enable the API:

 <walkthrough-enable-apis apis="vision.googleapis.com"></walkthrough-enable-apis>